historic-trails/website/docs/sites/alexander-majors-house.md

 His old friend Buffalo Bill Cody arranged the publication of Majors' memoirs, *Seventy Years on the Frontier*, in 1893.
 Alexander Majors died in January 1900 in Chicago and his body was buried in Union Cemetery next to his first wife in Kansas City.[^Morton2012g]

 ## Architectural Style
+The Majors House was built in a [Classical revival style](http://www.phmc.state.pa.us/portal/communities/architecture/styles/classical-revival.html).
+It employs a "T" shaped floor plan and contains nine rooms and two stories of [light wood frame construction](https://www.britannica.com/technology/light-frame-construction).
+This house is one of the oldest houses with light wood frame construction in Kansas.[^NPSFormii]

 {% include figure.html
   class="img-left"
   width="49%"